Wasserwecken/bvhio/readme.md

-> This is under active development and changes can appear at anypoint.
-Feel free to create issues.
-If other people start using this i will start creating tests and a branching strategy.
-This package is created for my master thesis and aims for integrety but not for performance.

-> Right now, this libary can only read .bvh files.
-But it is planned to also write .bvh in the future

 # bvhio
 Lightweight libary for reading [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files and converting them into a hierarchical spatial structure like transforms in Unity or Unreal.
 The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for the matrix, quaternion and vector calculations.